-&lt;sup>3 Austria, Belgium, Bulgaria, Cyprus, Croatia, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.
-All these States are also Contracting States to the 1980 Child Abduction Convention.
+4 Austria, Belgium, Bulgaria, Cyprus, Croatia, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.
+All these States are also Contracting States to the Hague Convention.

-&lt;sup>4 Council Regulation (EU) 2019 /1111 of 25 June 2019, on jurisdiction and the recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility (recast).
+Council Regulation (EU) 2019 /1111 of 25 June 2019, on jurisdiction and the recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility, and international child abduction (recast).

+cases (97 out of 134 applications).
+This is in contrast to the 2015 Survey which found that the Regulation did not make a significant difference in how Brussels IIa States treat applications with regard to appeals (45% of Regulation cases were appealed compared with 43% of non-Regulation cases).
-8. On average, it appears that the Regulation had comparatively little impact on the time taken to conclude applications overall.
-For Regulation cases it took an average of 192 days to resolve an application from its receipt by the Central Authority, for non-Regulation cases this was 191 days.

-9. 10% of Regulation cases were resolved in six weeks and 38% in 18 weeks.
-In non-Regulation cases, 7% were resolved in six weeks and 37% in 18 weeks.

-10. Brussels II a States received 137 access applications in 2021, amounting to 34% of the 399 access applications received globally and 14% of all the applications received by Brussels II a States under the Convention.
-Globally, 15% of applications made under the Convention were for access.

-11. Of the 137 access applications, 62 came from fellow Brussels II a States (45%) and 75 from non-Brussels II a States.

-12. 19% of access applications resulted in a voluntary agreement or a judicial order for access/contact, which is less. than the 27% recorded globally.
+- 8. On average, it does not appear that the Regulation had much impact on the time taken to conclude applications overall.
+For Regulation cases it took an average of 192 days to resolve an application from its receipt by the Central Authority, for non-Regulation cases this was 191 days. - 9.
+10% of Regulation cases were resolved in six weeks and 38% in 18 weeks.
+In non-Regulation cases, 7% were resolved in six weeks and 37% in 18 weeks. - 10.
+Brussels IIa States received 137 access applications in 2021, amounting to 34% of the 399 access applications received globally and 14% of all the applications received by Brussels IIa States under the Convention.
+Globally, 15% of applications made under the Convention were for access. - 11.
+Of the 137 access applications, 62 came from fellow Brussels IIa States (45%) and 75 from non-Brussels IIa States - 12.
+19% of access applications were either agreed or ordered which is less than the 27% globally.